-When the client calls us for a Mold Inspection they have some mold related concerns or areas of concern in the building that they would like us to address, we also attempt to determine if they are experiencing mold related health issues and the length of time mold has been an issue.
+When the client calls us for a Mold Inspection in Toronto, Mississauga or GTA area.
+They have some mold related concerns or areas of concern in the building that they would like us to address, we also attempt to determine if they are experiencing mold related health issues and the length of time mold has been an issue.

 A brief history of the problem, the source of the problem if known.
 Have there been incidences of water intrusion/damage, high humidity, flooding, or renovations?
 Mold spores need water to grow and any past history of water intrusion or humidity may point to areas of concern for the investigator.
 In a typical basement the location of the indoor problem usually leads us to the water infiltration problem outdoors.
 Outdoor problems are typically degraded caulking, failing foundation waterproofing, grading and drainage issues.
 In the attic we typically look for poor insulation, poor ventilation, disconnected bathroom vents and leaking roof.